commitsto/commits.to/README.md

 ### Run The Application

-- If you are running the app for the first time, or have recently pulled changes, you should run `npm install`
+If you are running the app for the first time, or have recently pulled changes, you should run `npm install`

+#### Start each process in a separate terminal pane
+- Build server code in watch mode: `npm run dev:build:server`
-- Start the development server with `npm run start:dev`
+- Start server: `npm run dev:server`
+- Build client (and start [webpack-dev-server](https://github.com/webpack/webpack-dev-server)): `npm run dev:client`

 ### Try The App